 Omega 3 – e.g. oily fish, nuts and seeds, olive oil

 An unhealthy diet, lifestyle and emotions can elevate cortisol, one of the stress hormones, which impacts on testosterone levels as well as affecting our health in many other ways.
 Not only that, stress itself can result in an unhealthy lifestyle and a vicious cycle can occur.
-Read our blog on foods to boost your energy and reduce stress.
+Read our blog 'What is cortisol' or learn more about foods to boost your energy and reduce stress.

 Reduce unhealthy foods and drinks

 Examples are alcohol, caffeine, refined sugar and foods that are high in saturated fats.
 These can impact on our gut health, create stress on the body, and may lead to weight gain.
 Testosterone levels can be impacted by a poor diet.

 Testosterone levels increase during sleep and decrease the longer we are awake.
 The REM phase of our sleep cycle, which is essential for learning and memory, and the time when we dream is when the biggest testosterone production occurs.
 Read our blog on how your diet can help your sleep.

 Low testosterone can cause weight gain.
 Some women who are overweight may have high levels of testosterone which can be a factor in polycystic ovarian syndrome (PCOS), and reducing weight is a key factor in managing symptoms.

 Regular exercise has been shown to decrease stress levels and can help with weight management.
 Read our article on top nutrition tips for improved sports performance.